• Skip to primary navigation

 3. They dislike saying no

 Every now and again, people chicken out.
-It’s sometimes a very hard thing to say no to a talented professional you like and respect.
-I recently had the opportunity to be on the other side of the table and let me tell you, it was NOT pleasant.
+It can be difficult to say no to a talented professional you like and respect.
+I recently had the opportunity to be on the other side of the pitching table and let me tell you, it was NOT pleasant.
 In fact, I procrastinated on sending out those emails for four full days.
 And I felt terrible at the end of it.

 4. They’re overwhelmed with email

-Again, this is something I struggle with, so I can empathize.
-I often let my Inbox get away from me– right now there are 86 unread emails, two of them from editors I need to get back to.
+Again, this overwhelm is something I struggle with, so I can empathize.
+I often let my Inbox get away from me—right now there are 286 unread emails, two of them from editors I need to get back to.
 I struggle with my email and I know I don’t have half the volume these editors have.
 If you’re constantly bombarded with hundreds of pitches a day, you can see why it would be easier to just delete them.
 In fact, trying to respond to each and every one would be highly impractical.
 I can’t imagine they’d get anything else done.

 5. They don’t respond with rejections